 Cited as one of the prettiest cities in Europe, it's also very cheap compared to western Europe.
 You'll have your fill of ancient architecture, museums and the buildings lit up at night can take your breath away.

 Plenty of cafés with excellent Wifi or a good choice of affordable co-working spaces, and unlike the other listings above, safety is hardly ever a consideration.

-Make sure to check out Worldpackers work exchange and volunteer programs in Budapest!
+Check out Worldpackers work exchange programs in Budapest!